MayOneUS/mayday-2.0-frontend/README.md

 1. Install ruby.
 Any 2.1+ version should be fine.
 1. Install bundler if it isn't already installed with `gem install bundler`
 1. Run `bundle install` to install dependent gems, including the Jekyll library (which is a gem)
-1. Run `jekyll server` to get the server up and running.
+1. Run `jekyll server --watch` to get the server up and running.
 1. Check out http://localhost:4000/ to see the site up and running.
 Any update you make to the source files should be reflected in localhost virtually immediately.

 If you run into execjs error `'autodetect': Could not find a JavaScript runtime.` You can confirm the following gems are installed or installing NodeJS will install a compatiable javascript runtime.